polomarcus/Spark-Structured-Streaming-Examples/README.md

 ## Output data
 Stored inside Kafka and Cassandra for example only.
 Cassandra's Sinks uses the [ForeachWriter](https://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.sql.ForeachWriter) and also the [StreamSinkProvider](https://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.sql.sources.StreamSinkProvider) to compare both sinks.
 One is using the Datastax's Cassandra saveToCassandra method.
-The other another method, more messy, that uses CQL on a custom foreach loop.
+The other another method, messier (untyped), that uses CQL on a custom foreach loop.

 From Spark's doc about batch duration: